 Oral examination, 30 min

 - Type of assessment details

-- During the course the student are participating in group work in which they write a group report (approximate 10 pages).
-The students are individual examined in the content of the group report and are further examined in the rest of course curriculum.
+- During the course the student participate in group work in which they write a group report (approximate 10 pages).
+The students are individually examined in the content of the group report and are further examined in the rest of course curriculum.
 Examination in the report weight 35 % and examination in curriculum weight 65 %.
 No preparation time before the oral examination.

 - All aids allowed

 - 7-point grading scale

 Several internal examiners.